HenrikSamuelsson/C_Plus_Plus_Primer/Exercise_04_31/Exercise_04_31.md

 The other case is if someValue is (something interpreted as) false, this will cause --x, --y to be executed instead.
 The entire expression will in this case be evaluted to the result of --y.

-Note that an altered y is always returned by the expresion, but both x and y will be will be altered.
+Note that an altered y is always returned by the expresion, but both x and y will be altered.
 We do not know the types of x and y.
 It is however likely that they are defined as for example pointers or references, to be increased or decreased in the expression.